Cats with Foreign Body Obstruction

 - Straining to defecate or unable to defecate

-If you suspect that your cat has swallowed a foreign object, please call to schedule an examination by a veterinarian immediately– this is a potentially life-threatening condition.
+If you suspect that your cat has swallowed a foreign object, please call to schedule an examination by a veterinarian immediately – this is a potentially life-threatening condition.
 It is likely that your veterinarian will recommend radiographs to look for a foreign body or evidence of an obstructive pattern.
 In some cases, ultrasound is necessary to obtain a diagnosis.
 Please note, not all objects can be seen by a radiograph, although metallic objects or bones can be viewed this way.
 In addition, certain radiographic signs can be seen on an x-ray, which may strongly suggest the presence of a foreign body or linear foreign body.

 Treatment for a foreign body that cannot pass naturally involves removing the obstructing item.
 This can be done by an exploratory surgery.
 In some cases, depending on where the foreign body is lodged, endoscopy can be used to remove the item without the need for abdominal surgery.
 Endoscopic procedures involve the use of a camera, inserted through the mouth and into the stomach with a retrieval device attached.
 The foreign object may be able to be grabbed and pulled back up through the esophagus and out of the mouth in this manner.
-Please note, not all foreign objects can be safely removed this way and others may not be accessible via an endoscopic approach based on how far along the GI tract the obstruction has occurred.
+Please note, not all foreign objects can be safely removed this way, and others may not be accessible via an endoscopic approach, depending on how far along the GI tract the obstruction has occurred.

-It is crucial that you do not induce vomiting to your pet without consulting with your vet first; this can result in more damage to the gastro intestinal system.
+It is crucial that you do not induce vomiting to your pet without consulting with your vet first; this can result in more damage to the gastrointestinal system.
 Prognosis for foreign bodies is generally good with correct treatment, although severe damage caused by the obstructing object can worsen the prognosis.
 If you suspect your cat has ingested a foreign body, please schedule an appointment with a member of our Veterinary Team for further work-up and treatment.